Step by Step Instructions for Artists from a Top Museum Store Manager

 Because about 75% of artists don’t include wholesale prices, never mind line sheets in their submissions.

-“Most artists will only tell me the retail price but I really need to know what the wholesale price so I can adjust the retail to what I think our customers will spend on the item,” said Stachow.
+“Most artists will only tell me the retail price but I really need to know the wholesale price so I can adjust the retail to what I think our customers will spend on the item,” said Stachow.

 “I also have to keep in mind that I need to mark items up enough to cover all the member and volunteer discounts.
 Ideally, I would love to get a line sheet from every artist approaching the shop.”